 ]]>

-Optimized for co-op in mind, the game supports up to four players local and online, as players must slaughter the daemons of Chaos, develop their characters and work together to save the Empire.
+Optimized with co-op in mind, the game supports up to four players locally and online, as players must slaughter the daemons of Chaos, develop their characters, and work together to save the Empire.
 The Slayer Edition brings over a year's worth of improvements, enhancements, and post-launch content, including the Tomb Kings narrative expansion and the newly released Witch Hunter class.
 Be prepared to purge Chaos from the world.

-Unlike Marcus, who purged numerous daemons with his dual-ax dwarven slayer, I chose the game's sixth class, The Witch Hunter, to dish out my form of judgment upon the legions of Chaos.
+Unlike Marcus, who purged numerous daemons with his dual-axe dwarven slayer, I chose the game's sixth class, the Witch Hunter, to dish out my form of judgment upon the legions of Chaos.
 With his pistols and rapier, you're capable of trapping and slowing down heretics at range and finishing them up close.
-The hybrid range/melee approach fits well with my playstyle and effortlessly synergies with all existing classes.
+The hybrid range/melee approach fits well with my playstyle and effortlessly synergizes with all existing classes.

 The DualSense controller's adaptive triggers provide an enjoyable sensation for the two skills tied to the left and right trigger.
 When on cooldown, both triggers provide resistance, making it much harder to squeeze.
 As soon as the skills can be activated, the resistance is removed, and you can easily use your skills.
 It's a small touch, and although it's not as satisfying as the haptics from Astro's Playroom, it is appreciated and hasn't gone unnoticed.
 The game's visuals look incredibly sharp, running at 60 frames per second, even at 4K.

-Warhammer Chaosbane Slayer Edition is the definitive action RPG experience on PlayStation 5, with plenty of narrative content, loot grinding, and dungeon crawling.
+Warhammer: Chaosbane Slayer Edition is the definitive action RPG experience on PlayStation 5, with plenty of narrative content, loot grinding, and dungeon crawling.
 The game looks stunning, especially at 4K resolution, and runs incredibly well on a PS5 with minimal loading.
 The adaptive triggers are a nice touch but don't take full advantage of the DualSense functionality.
-Currently, there aren't any upgradable paths for those that previously owned the game to the PS5 Slayer Edition besides spending $60 to repurchase.
+Currently, there aren't any upgrade paths for those who previously owned the game to the PS5 Slayer Edition besides spending $60 to repurchase.

 ]]>